Mizuho lifts Kura Oncology Inc [KURA] price estimate. Who else is bullish?

-Kura Oncology Inc [NASDAQ: KURA] stock went on an upward path that rose over 46.13% on Wednesday, amounting to a one-week price increase of more than 32.86%.
-The company report on January 24, 2024 at 7:00 AM that Kura Oncology Announces Oversubscribed $150 Million Private Placement.
+Kura Oncology Inc [NASDAQ: KURA] gained 12.10% on the last trading session, reaching $20.85 price per share at the time.
+The company report on January 30, 2024 at 7:00 AM that Kura Oncology Reports Positive Preliminary Ziftomenib Combination Data in Acute Myeloid Leukemia.

-– Funding from existing investors, including EcoR1 Capital, an affiliate of Deerfield Management and Suvretta Capital –.

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.